LeahLSmith/gtest-extension/README.md

 # gtest-extension
-This single header adds time-based assertion macros for the [google test](https://github.com/google/googletest) framework.
+This header adds time-based assertion macros for the [google test](https://github.com/google/googletest) framework.

 # Usage
 Simply include this header file in your google unit test and compile with the google test library.